-It is not illegal to have a bonfire in your garden, but you can be fined up to £5,000 for polluting the air with smoke from a bonfire.
+It is not illegal to have a bonfire in your garden, but you can be fined up to £5,000 for causing a Statuatory Nuisance which affects residents.

 For advice or help, or to complain about bonfire smoke, go to www.birmingham.gov.uk/air-quality or call 0121 303 6007.

 Do not use bonfires to dispose of waste